About Catheter Ablation

 You will be required to fast for 6 hours prior to the procedure.
 You will also be required to take a blood thinning medication for a few weeks prior to the procedure.
 Your cardiologist will advise you on which medication you should cease prior to the procedure, but generally you will stop taking any arrhythmic medications a few days prior.
 You may also be required to have a CT Coronary Angiography (CTCA) scan just before the procedure.

-The procedure is performed under a general anaesthetic (GA).
-A small incision is made in the groin or neck area and thin, flexible wires (catheters) are passed through the vein and advanced to the heart under X-ray guidance.
+Like many cardiac procedures, ablation no longer requires a full frontal chest opening (sternotomy).
+Rather, a small incision is made in the groin or neck area and thin, and flexible wires (catheters) are passed through the vein and advanced to the heart under X-ray guidance.
 Special equipment that creates 3D images of heart chambers is often used in these procedures.

 Once the catheters reach the heart, electrodes at the tips of the catheters gather data which detects electrical signals from different parts of the heart.
 This data pinpoints the location of the tissue causing the arrhythmia.
 Once the source of the arrhythmia is confirmed, energy is used to destroy, or ablate, that tissue, putting an end to the disturbance of electrical flow through the heart and restoring a normal heart rhythm.
 This energy may be intense cold, which freezes, or cryoablates, the tissue, or radiofrequency energy, which burns the tissue.